Exploring Majors and Careers

 UNL offers these following tools, and resources

-- Exploratory Coursework: Explores your interests, skills, and values and connect them with majors and pre-professional fields.
+- Exploratory Coursework: Explore your interests, skills, and values and connect them with majors and pre-professional fields.
 Meet with your advisor before enrolling in courses.

 - Research: Work one-on-one with faculty to explore a variety of majors and fields.

-- Education Abroad: Experience different cultures while learning more about yourself helps you make informed major and career decisions.
+- Education Abroad: Experience different cultures while learning more about yourself to help you make informed major and career decisions.

 - Volunteering: Assist non-profit organizations, which enables you to identify what you want in a future position.